canix1/managedpriv/content/english/blog/Finding Highly Privileged Accounts in ALC's - Part 1.md

 And as you can see, we only received the critical permissions.

-But this result contains a lot of expected users an groups.
+But this result contains a lot of expected users and groups.

-***Can we exclude the default permissions? - Yes we can!***
+***Can we exclude the default permissions? - Yes, we can!***

 Add the parameter **-SkipDefaults** to filter the result from default permissions.